HACManchester/Infrastructure-Projects/electrics.md

 Need to get another EM key switch to add to the box.

-Work for 6th June 2020
+Work on 6th June 2020
 ======================

 - Re-run the electrical testing for preparation for restart